tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   snapping settings and mesh quality settings.
 Edge meshes should be provided only for those edges for which snapping is wanted, to avoid misplaced snapping.
+* **Check the castellated mesh first** by reviewing it visually in Paraview.
+Snapping and layer issues may be due to steps or kinks in the castellated mesh.
 * **Always check the resulting mesh** with `checkMesh` and review it visually in Paraview before you apply the mesh in your application.
   However, be aware that not all mesh errors are show stoppers for